SparkPost/java-sparkpost/README.md

 You can sign up for a Stripe account at https://sparkpost.com

-# SparkPost Java SDK
+# SparkPost Java Library

-Use this repository in Java applications to easily access the SparkPost Email APIs in your application.
+Use this repository in Java applications to easily access the SparkPost Email Library in your application.

 ## Getting Started

-The SparkPost Java API is available in this [Maven Repository](http://maven.apache.org/download.cgi):
+The SparkPost Java Library is available in this [Maven Repository](http://maven.apache.org/download.cgi):

 __NOTE: This is not published to Maven Repo yet!!!__